ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core/src/mainpage.md

 # Overview {#mainpage}

-CMSIS-Core (Cortex-M) implements the basic run-time system for a Cortex-M device and gives the user access to the processor core and the device peripherals.
+The **CMSIS-Core (Cortex-M)** component implements the basic run-time system for Arm Cortex-M devices and gives the user access to the processor core and the device peripherals.

 In detail it defines: